Husenap/dubu-block/README.md

 ### Todo

-- [ ] Implement the possibility of querying a block on specific coordinates
+- [x] Implement the possibility of querying a block on specific coordinates
+- [ ] See if it's a good idea to replace BlockId directly with BlockType
-- [ ] Fix ambient occlusion between chunks
+- [x] Fix ambient occlusion between chunks
 - [ ] Implement a first person avatar that can run around in the world
 - [ ] Figure out a way to color leaves and grass using mask
 - [ ] Refactor code to allow more types of renderers